Jacques Pépin: Awards and honors

 In addition to the Daytime Emmy Award won with Julia Child, Pépin has received three of the French government's honors: He is a Chevalier de L'Ordre des Arts et des Lettres (1997) and a Chevalier de L'Ordre du Mérite Agricole (1992).
 In October 2004, he received France's Légion d'honneur.
 He has also received 24 James Beard Foundation awards.

 On May 13, 2010, Pépin, along with other chefs from the French Culinary Institute (now known as the International Culinary Center), Alain Sailhac, Jacques Torres and André Soltner, prepared a $30,000-per-couple dinner for President Barack Obama's fund-raiser for the Democratic Congressional Campaign Committee at Manhattan's St. Regis Hotel.

 On February 5, 2010, during the christening of MS Marina, Pépin was named an honorary commodore of the Oceania Cruises fleet, for which he serves as executive culinary director.

 He received an honorary doctorate of Humane Letters from Boston University on May 22, 2011.
-In October 2011, Pépin was the recipient of the first-ever tribute dinner at the New York Food and Wine Festival.
-Cooking for Pépin at the event, hosted by Martha Stewart, were French chefs Alain Ducasse, Daniel Boulud, and others.
+In October 2011, Pépin was the recipient of the first tribute dinner at the New York Food and Wine Festival.
 In 2015, Pépin was the first recipient of the Julia Child Award from The Julia Child Foundation for Gastronomy and the Culinary Arts.

 In May 2017, Pépin received an honorary doctorate of Humane Letters from Columbia University.

 Personal life

 Pépin married Gloria Evelyn Augier in 1966, whom he met while working as a ski instructor.
 She died on December 5, 2020.
-They had one daughter, Claudine (b.
-1968).
+They had one daughter, Claudine.

 In 1974, Pépin was badly injured while driving on a country road after a deer leapt in front of his car.
-Despite swerving to avoid it, his car hit the deer, veered off the road and struck a telephone pole before crashing into a ravine, landing upside-down and setting on fire.
+Despite swerving to avoid it, his car hit the deer, veered off the road and struck a telephone pole before crashing into a ravine, landing upside-down and catching on fire.
 He fractured 14 bones in his back, pelvis, and arms.
 His left arm was so badly injured that physicians initially wanted to amputate it.
 Pépin recovered, but his left shoulder remained limited in mobility and his left arm is several inches shorter than his right.
 In his autobiography, The Apprentice: My Life in the Kitchen, Pépin notes that his accident caused him to realize that he would not be able to continue working full-time as a chef/restaurateur; this realization motivated his reinvention as a teacher and author.